 High-Specificity Pfu HS Mix

-A high-fidelity DNA polymerase (higher than 130x Taq fidelity) High-Specificity Pfu HS Mix is highly suited to target enrichment, NGS library amplification, and cloning applications.
+A high-fidelity DNA polymerase (higher than 130x Taq fidelity), High-Specificity Pfu HS Mix is highly suited to DNA target enrichment, NGS library amplification, and cloning applications.
 High-Specificity Pfu HS Mix provides high yield and sensitivity, as well as superior amplification of GC- and AT-rich targets.
-The hot-start aptamer binds reversibly to the polymerase which inhibits its activity at ambient temperatures and improves the specificity of the amplification.
+The hot-start aptamer binds reversibly to the high-fidelity DNA polymerase which inhibits its activity at ambient temperatures and improves the specificity of the amplification.